aksharans/Test-Calculator/README.md

 ## About

-Enter two numbers and you can add or subtract them.
+Enter two numbers and you can add, subtract, multiply, or divide them.

 ## Play Store